nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Fixed

 - prevent infinite loop related to error code `1004` in case of play/pause before player is ready
-- unsupported browser detection for Chromium on Mac OS X if codecs not present (introduced in 4.9.1)
+- unsupported browser detection htmlFor Chromium on Mac OS X if codecs not present (introduced in 4.9.1)
 - playback starts on iOS with `config.playback.keepConnection` set to `true`

 ## **[4.9.1]**